 Conclusion

-As you may notice, the top 3 energy sources on this lists are provided naturally by the Earth, Sun, and quantum physics (power of the Universe).
+As you may notice, the top 3 energy sources on this list are provided naturally by the Earth, the Sun, and quantum physics (power of the Universe).
 This is what the Universe uses so why don’t we learn from the Universe?
-Clearly, I would argue these sources are sustainable in the long run if these are the processes that work throughout the universe.
+I would argue these sources are sustainable in the long run if these are the processes that work throughout the universe.
 Some of these may not be technologically or financially feasible, but most of them are.
-Even nuclear is absolutely feasible more so than any other energy resources on this list, but nuclear energy is for next week.
+Even nuclear is absolutely feasible more so than any other energy resource on this list, but nuclear energy is for next week.

 For more: